froukje/datamapu/content/posts/classical_ml/decision_tree_classification_example.md

 ![first split](/images/decision_tree/dt_classification_first_split.png)
 *First split of the Decision Tree.*

 After this first split, one of the resulting nodes is already pure, that is no further split is possible and we have the first leaf of our tree.
-The second node is not pure and will be split further using the remaining dataset.
+The second node is not pure and will be split using the remaining dataset.
 We calculate the Gini Impurity for the features 'likes goats' and 'age' exactly as we did for the entire dataset.

 ![second splits all possibilities](/images/decision_tree/dt_classification_second_split_all.drawio.png) *All possible splits for the second split.*